 Should you invest in a tax-advantaged account via your pension or a general investment account?
 These might sound like trivial questions but the answer will make a real and tangible difference to portfolio performance because each will have different tax implications.

-There are various tax shelter accounts (e.g. 401(K) in the USA, ISA in the UK) set up by governments to encourage people to save and invest.
+There are various tax shelter accounts (Pillar 2 and 3 accounts in Switzerland) set up by governments to encourage people to save and invest.
 They either have no or deferred tax liability, which enables your portfolio to grow in a tax-free manner in the interim.
-Use them!

 Still uncertain about the effects of taxation on your portfolio?
 It has been documented that even an additional 1% fee can exert a detrimental drag on long-term portfolio performance.
 Imagine a 25% capital gains tax!